square/connect-api-examples/connect-examples/v2/csharp_payment/README.md

     <img src="./PaymentFormExample.png" width="300"/>

-2. Charge the payment source using the nonce - Using a server-side component, that uses the Connect V2 Transaction API, you charge the payment source using the nonce.
+2. Charge the payment source using the nonce - Using a server-side component, that uses the Connect V2 Payments API, you charge the payment source using the nonce.

 ### Step 1: Generate a Nonce